 The 100,000 Genomes Project is an ambitious three-year programme to sequence 100,000 whole genomes from NHS patients across England by 2017.
-Genomics promises incredible benefits in healthcare through scientific discovery.

-- Understand the causes of disease better
+- helping us better understand the causes of disease

 In some cases, DNA sequencing will mean a specific treatment can be recommended, based on a patient's individual genome changes.
 This has the potential to benefit patients here in the UK, and could also help in the global fight against cancer.